Logan-Cole-Luna/CausalStructuresFromAviation/README.md

 | Category alignment | 50.0% | 50.0% |
 | Finding keyword recall | 14.5% | 14.6% |
 | Speed | ~5,000 narratives/sec | ~35 narratives/sec |

-**Key observations:**

-- Coverage plateaus at ~45% regardless of dataset size — confirmed by identical numbers on the 5,000-sample and 6,059-sample runs.
-This is a structural ceiling, not a data size effect.
-The 12 trigger patterns cover only explicitly-marked causal language.
-- "Resulted in" (1,889) and "due to" (1,340) account for 67% of all rule-based triples —
-  the distribution is heavily long-tailed.
-- Dep-parse extracts 21% more triples per covered narrative (2.13 vs 1.79) because
-  grammatical relations surface additional verb-argument pairs.
-Node overlap between the two graphs is 84.9%, confirming they capture the same vocabulary through different paths.
-- 43.3% cause-confirmed coverage means rule-based extraction missed the officially confirmed cause in more than half of NTSB-confirmed-causal accidents.

 ---